avipallapu/MovieFinder/README.md

-A simple web app that consumes Rest web service from themoviedb and displays the latest and popular movies.
+A simple Angular 2 web app that consumes Rest web service from themoviedb and displays the latest and popular movies.
 A Search funcionaility is also added into the app.